-Given the above, Planning Staff is satisfied that the proposed minor variance for an increase to the maximum permissible lot coverage for the main dwelling and any associated accessory buildings can be supported, subject to the recommended condition.
+Given the above, Planning Staff is satisfied that the proposed minor variance for an increase to the maximum permissible lot coverage for the main dwelling can be supported, subject to the recommended conditions.
 Given the above, planning staff recommend that the subject application be approved, as the proposal meets the four test of a minor variance of the Planning Act.